Madfinger’s Shadowgun War Games crosses 2 million mobile downloads

 Madfinger moved on to games such as Unkilled, a zombie shooter which had 35 million downloads starting in 2015, and it helped the company move into player-vs.-player (PvP) multiplayer combat.

 The most ambitious project was Shadowgun Legends, inspired by Bungie’s Destiny on the console and the PC.
 The team tried pushing the graphics even more with console-quality graphics on mobile.
-It had hundred of single-player missions, with PvP, and also scored many awards.
-The title took three years with a team of 100 people.
+It had dozens of single-player missions, with PvP, and also scored many awards.
+The title took three years with a team of 100 people to make.
 While it did good, it was hard to make it successful and balance the gameplay as a PvP mobile game.

 And that brings us to Shadowgun Legends.